ahmadelsallab/practical_llms/README.md

 # License
 This project is licensed under [License Name - e.g., MIT License].
 See the LICENSE file for more details.

-# Contact
-For any queries or feedback related to this course, feel free to reach out to [support@coursat.ai](mailto:support@aitar.ai).

-Enjoy your journey through the world of Practical LLMs!